Venkateswara Temple, Tirumala: Songs and hymns

-Tallapaka Annamacharya (Annamayya), the poet saint of 14th century, one of the greatest Telugu poets and a great devotee of Venkateswara, had sung 32000 songs in praise of Venkateswara.
+Tallapaka Annamacharya (Annamayya), the poet saint of the 14th century, one of the greatest Telugu poets and a great devotee of Venkateswara, had sung 32,000 songs in praise of Venkateswara.
 All his songs which are in Telugu and Sanskrit, are referred to as Sankirtanas and are classified as Sringara Sankirtanalu and Adhyatma Sankirtanalu.

 The Seven Hills

 The temple is located on seven hills.
 The presiding deity is also referred to as Sapthagirisha or Lord of Seven hills.
 It is believed that seven hills, also referred to as Saptagiri, represent the seven hoods of Adisesha.
 The seven hills are as follows: